1871 (company): Funding controversy

 As a nonprofit incubator, 1871 takes money from the state to bring in capital for tech startups.
 Critics, including Novel Coworking CEO Bill Bennet, believe "we shouldn't use the state money that way".
 "It doesn't make sense to me why we should use taxpayer funds to subsidize one place", Bennet said.
 One of the main arguments against the funding is that there are other non-state-funded avenues for startups to find affordable working spaces, like WeWork.
 Former 1871 CEO Howard A. Tullman argued that the space provides resources other co-working spaces cannot, such as mentoring, workshops, and events for the entrepreneurial community.

 The tax statements of 1871's parent company, Chicagoland Entrepreneurial Center (CEC), are public.
 The Chicago Tribune estimates that 27% of 1871's 2013-14 earnings were reported on its tax statement as "salaries, compensation and benefits".

 Expansion

 In April 2016, 1871 officially opened its 3.0 expansion, which enlarged the space by 41,000 square feet.
 This expansion created more classrooms and office spaces for some of its largest companies, such as Impact Engine, Accenture, and Options Away.
 The expansion was funded entirely by 1871 and the Chicago Entrepreneurial Center, with no government grants.
 The estimated daily encounters at 1871 grew from 1,000 people to 2,000 with the expansion.
 As of 2016, over 500 companies work out of 1871.

-In 2019, 1871 was ranked the #1 private business incubator in the world by UBI Global.
-By 2021-22, 1871 reported that its alumni and member companies had created over 11,000 jobs in the Chicago area and raised more than US $1.65 billion in follow-on capital.